Apache Airflow

 • Task code, logs, and errors

-• Data processing engines (such as Redshift and Spark)
+• Data processing engines such as dbt and Spark

-Go the data collection cheat sheet to check what metadata is tracked and how tracking metadata can be configured.
+Go to the data collection cheat sheet, see Collected metadata to check what metadata is tracked and how tracking metadata can be configured.

 Architecture of Airflow tracking by Databand